County of Santa Barbara

 x) Ethernet Local Area Network (LAN) Schedule S-0000451050;

-the Board-approved Frontier Services Agreement, with Chief Information Officer (CIO)
+Board-approved Frontier Services Agreement, with Chief Information Officer (CIO) concurrence,

 c) Approve and authorize the Chief Procurement Officer, or their designee, to increase the

-other government fiscal activity, which does not involve any commitment to any specific
+government fiscal activity, which does not involve any commitment to any specific project that may

 A-24)